kotlin-bitcoin-tools/bip21/docs/index.md

 # About

 !!! warning
     This library should be considered in alpha state.
-Use at your own risk.
+Please use with caution and consider helping to review it.

 The `org.kotlinbitcointools.bip21` library is an implementation of the [BIP-0021] specification.
 It is written in Kotlin and is intended to be used in Kotlin Multiplatform projects.
 Please help us review it and make it production-ready!
 Comments on the shape of the API are welcome.
 See the [issues] for discussion items and design decisions.
 The library is released under the Apache 2.0 license.